 Liverpool, Littlewoods and the legacy of Sir John Moores through LJMU

-As the amazing Littlewoods Heritage Project remains on display at the Museum of Liverpool for a further two months until 28 April, our Vice-Chancellor Professor Mark Power has written a fascinating blog about Sir John, the lasting impact Littlewoods had on Liverpool and how this legacy lives on through Liverpool John Moores University named in his honour.
+As the amazing Littlewoods Heritage Project remains on display at the Museum of Liverpool for an extended run until 30 June 2024, our Vice-Chancellor Professor Mark Power has written a fascinating blog about Sir John, the lasting impact Littlewoods had on Liverpool and how this legacy lives on through Liverpool John Moores University named in his honour.

 Blog by Vice-Chancellor Professor Mark Power